 In 1958, Dr. Walsh persuaded U.S. President Dwight D. Eisenhower to donate a U.S. Navy hospital ship, the USS Consolation.
 With $150, a dream and the support of corporations and individuals, the ship was transformed into the SS HOPE, and the organization known as Project HOPE was born.

-Finally, on September 22, 1960, the SS HOPE set sail from San Francisco bound for Indonesia.
+On September 22, 1960, the SS HOPE set sail from San Francisco bound for Indonesia.
 While the SS HOPE was retired in 1974, the spirit of its voyages lives on in HOPE's land-based programs and through the testimony of the HOPE Alumni.
 The SS HOPE completed 11 voyages traveling to Indonesia, Vietnam, Peru, Ecuador, Guinea, Nicaragua, Colombia, Ceylon (Sri Lanka), Tunisia, Jamaica and Brazil.

 Get news from the field and updates on how your donations are being put to work.